nitsanavni/katas/bank-account-bun/README.md

     -   creating a string table
         -   determine columns width, then print table
 -   nice pattern - wrapping `bun:test` with our own `approvals:test`
+    -   using `describe` helps bun in finding all the tests
 -   if we have a cli wrapper, and we process every command at a time (every command is a new process), then we need extra persistence of the account state
 -   using approvals with dates in the statement :/
     -   scrubber?